All Episodes

 It doesn't seem to even make sense when you look at everything they've done up to this point.

-You know, if if they if they ended the war, if Hamas did, would they not be sort of admitting that they that they killed 65,000 people for no reason?
+You know, if they, if they ended the war, if Hamas did, would they not be sort of admitting that they killed 65,000 people for no reason?

 I mean, their actions largely guaranteed a very aggressive response.